• About

 Tips for Foraging Elderflowers

 Remember that if you pick the flowers, the plant won’t make berries.
-It’s a good idea to leave some elderflower heads so you can enjoy foraging elderberries a couple months later and put up plenty of homemade elderberry syrup for cold and flu season.
+Leave plenty of elderflowers on the plant so you can enjoy foraging elderberries a couple months later and put up plenty of homemade elderberry syrup for cold and flu season.
 Here’s how to make elderberry tea from dried elderberries.

-To keep elderflowers fresh, I’ve found it helpful to bring along an insulated bag with some freeze packs.
-Put your elderflowers in a container in the bag, and they keep much longer than if you leave them loose in a basket.
+To keep elderberry flowers fresh, I’ve found it helpful to bring along an insulated bag with some freeze packs.
+Put your flower heads in the bag, and they’ll keep much longer than if you leave them loose in a basket.

 If you love the idea of foraging flowers like elderberry blossoms, you’ll be thrilled to learn that there are more than 150 other edible flowers worth checking out.